naturale0/naturale0.github.io/about.md

 I am Park, Sihyung, an M.S. student majoring in Statistics.

 *De Novo* is a word frequently used in Biology, which means "of new", "from the beginning" in Latin.
-This blog is about some random interesting/important ideas I encountered while studying and doing research.
+This blog is a journal written by a student who wants to make a living by studying and doing research.
+Contents are mostly about some random interesting or important ideas I encountered while studying and doing research.
 This is my attempt to build up and organize new (and hopefully meaningful) knowledge from scratch.

 Hope my knowledge helps someone, including my future self.